Demystifying Visual Features of Movie Posters for Multi-Label Genre Identification: Introduction

-\emph{\textbf{(i)}} We work with genre identification only from poster images without any aid from textual/ video/ audio modalities.
-We introduce a residual dense transformer model, which features densely connected transformer encoders.
-Here, the model takes deep feature embeddings as input, instead of raw image patches.
+\emph{{(i)} Novel model for understanding poster-genre relationships:} We propose a residual dense transformer model by leveraging densely connected transformer encoders that use deep feature embeddings as input instead of raw image patches \cite{dosovitskiy2020image}.
+This approach enhances the ability of the model to grasp the global context, and decipher complex visual relationships within the poster image and its multiple genres.

-\emph{\textbf{(ii)}} A poster can often be associated with multiple movie genres, presenting a multi-label classification challenge.
-To effectively address this issue, we employ an ensemble technique.
-Additionally, we adopt an asymmetric loss function to handle the intricacies of multi-label classification, particularly when positive labels are less prevalent than negative ones.
+\emph{{(ii)} Advanced multi-label classification technique:} To address the multi-label classification challenges inherent in posters associated with multiple genres, we introduce an ensemble technique combined with an asymmetric loss function.
+This method is particularly effective when positive labels are less prevalent than negative ones \cite{ridnik2021asymmetric}, improving the accuracy and reliability of genre predictions.

-\emph{\textbf{(iii)}} Movie posters may exhibit a variable number of multi-genres.
-To adapt to this variability, we introduce a probabilistic module designed to eliminate extraneous genres and accurately discern the varying number of genres associated with each poster.
-To the best of our knowledge, this is the earliest attempt of its kind.
+\emph{{(iii)} Probabilistic module for variable genre identification:} Our model includes a novel probabilistic module designed to handle the variability in the number of genres associated with each poster.
+This module aims to eliminate extraneous genres and accurately determine the correct number of genres, enhancing the precision of genre identification.

-\emph{\textbf{(iv)}} To assess the effectiveness of our model, we conducted comprehensive experiments on the poster images procured from IMDb, compared with contemporary architectures, and performed an ablation study.
-Our findings offer valuable insights into the interplay between poster visual elements and movie genres, benefiting film recommendation systems and the film industry's digital evolution.
+\emph{{(iv)} Extensive experiments and ablation studies:} We conducted comprehensive experiments on poster images obtained from IMDb to evaluate the effectiveness of our model.
+By comparing our approach with contemporary architectures and performing detailed ablation studies, we provide valuable insights into how visual elements of posters correlate with movie genres.
+These findings have significant implications for improving film recommendation systems and advancing the digital evolution of the film industry.

 The rest of the paper is organized as follows.
-Section \ref{1_1sec:related} provides a concise overview of related literature.
-The subsequent section \ref{3sec:method} discusses the proposed methodology, followed by section \ref{4sec:result}, which delves into the analysis of experimental results.
-Finally, section \ref{5sec:conclusion} concludes this paper.
+Section \ref{1_1sec:related} reviews related literature, Section \ref{3sec:method} discusses the proposed methodology, Section \ref{4sec:result} analyzes the experimental results, and Section \ref{5sec:conclusion} concludes the paper.